2025 Genesis Electrified G80

 7/10

 How’s the storage?
 Storage and cargo space is the Electrified G80's weakest area.
-Cargo space on the regular G80 was already limited relative to some of the competition, and the electrified powertrain only worsens things.
+Cargo space on the standard G80 was already limited relative to some of the competition, and the electrified powertrain only worsens things.
 The battery takes up a significant amount of space in the trunk, dropping overall cargo space to just 10.8 cubic feet.
 There's a big hump in the back that reduces the trunk depth, and the rear seats don't fold flat.
-And because this isn't a dedicated EV platform, it lacks the front trunk you'll find on plenty of other EVs.
+And because this isn't a dedicated EV platform, it lacks the front trunk you'll find on many other EVs.
 The available space is wide and tall, so you won't have any issues fitting grocery bags in the back.
 Just don't expect sufficient trunk space for luggage for more than a couple of people.

 Storage inside the cabin is much, much better.
 In fact, we think it's among the best you'll find in any luxury car, electric or not.
 The center console is long and deep, and there's a second bin in front of the cupholders.
 There are decent door pockets, too, so you don't have to use the cupholders for your phone or sunglasses.